neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 Submissions that do not meet the above criteria will receive no credit for part 1.

 ### Part 2: Evaluating the design
-Using the design principles covered in Lesson 1.X, please review the following aspects of Avery's design, and provide a 2-4 sentence response to each of the following questions:
+Using the design principles covered in Lessons 1.2-1.3, please review the following aspects of Avery's design, and provide a 2-4 sentence response to each of the following questions:

 1. Does `CoveyRoomController` follow the principle of *encapsulation*?
 Explain how it does or does not follow this principle.